Support our COVID-19 research

 Community support fuels important research and education priorities within the Cumming School of Medicine, including our response to COVID-19 and the core infrastructure that enables this work.
 Giving to the CSM Impact Fund can help minimize the consequences of the pandemic in our community and beyond.

-Level Three Biosafety lab space key for high-risk virus research
+Biosafety Level 3 laboratory space key for high-risk virus research

 Investigators studying highly contagious and potentially deadly disease-causing microbes need a place to safely perform elements of their research, without the fear of the virus infecting them or escaping through the air.
-The Cumming School of Medicine is one of only a few locations in Canada with the Level 3 infrastructure necessary to work with the COVID-19 virus but updates are necessary to bring the facility back into active status.
-Community support will help our researchers take their work to the next level and collaborate with colleagues around the world to fight COVID-19 and other infectious diseases – now and in the future.
+The Cumming School of Medicine is one of only a few locations in Canada with the Level 3 biosafety infrastructure necessary to work with the COVID-19 virus.
+It re-opened in November 2020 and several investigations into SARS-CoV-2 swiftly launched.
+Our researchers have been looking at what the virus does within blood vessels, lungs and other organs like the brain — including the causes of ‘long COVID’, a term coined to describe those with persistent symptoms three months after infection.
+Community support will help take their work to the next level as they collaborate with colleagues around the world to fight COVID-19 and other infectious diseases — so if the next pandemic comes, we’ll be more prepared to deal with it.

 Making mental health a priority in challenging times